Burns, Tennessee: Government Departments

 The Burns Fire Department operates 24/7 and is made up of paid personnel and volunteers.
 The current fire chief is Nathan Stringer.

 Burns Parks and Recreation is currently being formed.

 The Burns Police Department protects the town.
-The current police chief is William H. Burgess.
+The current police chief is Jerone Holt.

 The Street and Maintenance Department oversees signs, minor street repairs, right of way moving, removal of fallen limbs, and maintenance of city properties.

 Judiciary

 The Town Judge is David Brogdon.

-The Town Attorney is Timothy V. Potter, former chairman of the Dickson County School Board.